A fuel pressure regulator, is an integral part of a vehicle’s fuel system.

 The Tail Pipe Emits Black Smoke

-Having black smoke coming out of your tailpipe; is a sure sign there is something wrong with your regulator.
+Having black smoke coming out of your tailpipe; is a sure sign there is something wrong with your fuel pressure regulator.
 Replace it.

 The Dipstick Smells of Gasoline